 Kristi cares deeply about our community and sits on the board of directors of the Faith In Love Foundation Limited (a Hong Kong registered charity) and Global Women Connect Limited (a Hong Kong registered charity), as well as being a founding member of the 30% Club’s Hong Kong chapter.
 Kristi also serves on The Women’s Foundation’s Fundraising Committee and is an active Ambassador.

-- Acted on behalf of Hong Kong’s first Securities and Futures Commission licensed equity crowdfunding platform for professional investors.
-Advised the client since incorporation, assisting with the successful Securities and Futures Commission licensing applications for type 1 (dealing in securities) and type 4 (advising on securities) regulated activity.
-Further assisted the client with its proposal to offer investment opportunities to non-professional investors via its online platform in addition to professional investors.
+Advising Hong Kong’s first Securities and Futures Commission licensed equity crowdfunding platform on its successful Securities and Futures Commission licensing applications for type 1 (dealing in securities) and type 4 (advising on securities) regulated activity.

 - The College of Law, Postgraduate Diploma in Legal Practice, (LPC), 1996

 University of Westminster (1995) , Graduate Diploma in Law (CPE)